 - Here you will find two fields as shown in the example below.

-- Then check the box that says “Automatically use suggestions from the spell checker then hit okay button.
+- Check the box that says “Automatically use suggestions from the spell checker then hit the okay button.
 Every time you type the word Sp it will automatically type Speaker.
 When you type Int it will bring interviewer.

 Thinking of venturing into the world of transcription?
 I highly recommend the Free 7-Lesson Mini Course offered by Janet Shaugnessy over at Transcribe Anywhere.
-She will teach you what transcription entails, whether it’s a good fit for you, how much to earn and why transcription is an in-demand skill right now.
+She will teach you what transcription entails, whether it’s a good fit for you, how much you can earn, and why transcription is an in-demand skill right now.

 Need more transcription resources?
-Feel free to check out these awesome ebooks:
+Check out these additional resources:

 I often visit your website and have noticed that you don’t

 update it often.
 More frequent updates will give your blog higher rank & authority in google.